nas-col/netsci.nascol.net/schedule.md

 # Schedule

-The satellite will take place on Tuesday, June 18, in the morning, followed by a hands-on tutorial in the afternoon.
+The satellite will take place on Tuesday, June 18, in room 2101 in the morning, followed by a hands-on tutorial in room 2104AB in the afternoon.

 | Time  | Title                                                                                                  |
 |------:| -------------------------------------------------------------------------------------------------------|